VidTu/Ksyxis/SECURITY.md

 The only supported versions are:

-- The latest release published to GitHub.
+- The latest release published to CurseForge, Modrinth, and/or GitHub.
-- The latest pre-release published to GitHub.
+- The latest pre-release published to CurseForge, Modrinth, and/or GitHub.
   (Only if it is newer than the latest published release)
 - The latest Git commit build.

 # Reporting